simonesilvestroni/m2m-website/_pages/ethics.md

 Pretty much all the software I use, with rare exceptions, can be installed and run from any operating system.

-I don't use illegal software.
+I don't use pirated shit.

-## Subscriptions and walled gardens
+## Walled gardens

-A software business model based on a subscription doesn't get attention from me.
-Similarly, I don't subscribe to an _ecosystem_.
+A software business model based on subscriptions [doesn't get my money](/blog/waves-switched-to-subscription-and-people-are-angry/).
+Similarly, I don't depend on _ecosystems_.
 Albeit slightly less convenient, it gives me considerable freedom.

-I'm more than happy to support <abbr title="Free and Open-Source Software">FOSS</abbr> projects and brilliant companies such as [Cockos Incorporated](https://cockos.com/), makers of _Reaper_, and [Sublime HQ Pty Ltd](https://www.sublimehq.com/), makers of _Sublime Text_: small but solid entities that can move swiftly when needed, with a well-thought model that doesn’t rip off customers.
+I'm more than happy to support <abbr title="Free and Open-Source Software">FOSS</abbr> projects and brilliant for-profit companies such as [Cockos](https://cockos.com/), [Klanghelm](https://klanghelm.com/contents/main.html), [Tokyo Dawn Labs](https://www.tokyodawn.net/tokyo-dawn-labs/) and [Sublime HQ](https://www.sublimehq.com/).
+Small but solid entities that can move swiftly when needed, with a well-thought business model that doesn’t rip off customers.

-None of them have a marketing department shoving ads everywhere.
+None of them have a marketing department gaslighting their customers or plastering ads everywhere.

 ## Updates